 Change it to:

-Afterwards, save the file and close your editor.
+Afterward, save the file and close your editor.
 Then, enter

 Step 7: Reboot your device and test your passwords

 Finally, reboot your system.
 Your screen should look similar to the following screenshot: